filecoin-project/data-prep-tools/bash/split-then-car/README.md

+# :warning: Do not use this method to prepare data if you don't know what you are doing.

 # split-then-car

 The script `split-then-car.sh`, splits large files into smaller chunks, generates CAR files, calculates commP and then persists metadata into a csv.